Skip to contents

 country1, country2

-A state of vector of states to be compared.
-It could be any valid name or code of a state as specified on states2016.
+State or vector of states to compare.
+Values can be any valid state name or code as specified in states2016.

 year

-Year to be assessed, an integer or an array of year.
+Year to assess, as an integer or vector of years.

 ioname

-Optional. ioname or vector of ioname corresponding to the IGOs to be assessed.
-If NULL (the default), all IGOs would be extracted.
-See codes on igo_search().
+Optional. ioname or vector of ioname corresponding to the IGOs to assess.
+If NULL (the default), all IGOs will be extracted.
+See codes in igo_search().

 Value

-A coded data.frame representing the years and country dyad (rows) and the IGOs selected (columns).
+A coded data.frame with years and country dyads as rows and selected IGOs as columns.
 See Details.

 Details